Marquette vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 22

 Marquette vs. Georgetown: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 22

-In this article, you can find the spread and odds across multiple sportsbooks for the Marquette vs. Georgetown matchup.
+In this article, you will find the spread and odds across multiple sportsbooks for the Marquette vs. Georgetown matchup.

 Marquette vs. Georgetown Game Info